deepak-gupta-isb/DCPP/README.md

 iii) Product Catalogue Processed Data.ipynb  -  Contains code for scraoung to capture  the product catalogue and present as a json file iv) Reviews.ipynb  -  Contains code for scraoung to build the customers review and presenting as json

-Out Files uploaded here are as follows:
+The following Output Files have been uploaded here:
 v) Product Catalogue Processed Data.json vi) Reviews.ipynb